Belém rebellion (1823): Rebellion

-On the night of April 13, 1823, 100 revolutionaries met secretly at Balbi's residence in Belém to prepare for the rebellion.
+On the night of 13 April 1823, 100 revolutionaries met secretly at Balbi's residence in Belém to prepare for the rebellion.
 The plan was initially secret, but was soon discovered by the governor, who ordered his officers to remain in their barracks.
 However, the rebels managed to surprise the loyalist forces at dawn, seizing control of the city's artillery park.
 Antonio de Loureiro Barreto took command of rebel the troops and managed to infiltrate the artillery compound by feigning the rank of a colonel.
 Caught off guard, the guards allowed the rebels to enter without resistance.

 With fireworks set off to signal the occupation, the rebels continued their plan.
 Boaventura led additional forces, gathering soldiers and civilians who supported independence.
 As they marched to the Largo das Mercês, they met up with allies from the third regiment, led by José Narciso da Costa Rocha.
-Together, the group celebrated Dom Pedro I and declared their intention to join the Brazilian Empire.
+Together, the group celebrated Dom Pedro and declared their intention to join the Brazilian Empire.
 They fortified themselves at the artillery park, setting up cannons to defend against any attack.

 Lieutenant Colonel José Antonio Nunes attempted to resist the occupation by firing a cannon at the rebels, killing one and wounding another.
 The rebels retaliated, firing multiple shots that left Nunes severely injured, which led to his death 3 days later.

-However, by dawn on April 14, the tide turned against the rebels.
+However, by dawn on 14 April, the tide turned against the rebels.
 Loyalist forces, led by the governor of arms José Maria de Moura and the colonels João Pereira Villaça and Francisco José Rodrigues Barata, advanced through the city.
 As they approached, Boaventura ordered his men to hold fire, not wanting to escalate the situation.
 Barata marched into the Largo das Mercês, proclaiming allegiance to the Portuguese Crown and Dom João VI.
 As the loyalists regrouped, the revolutionaries were eventually surrounded, and with their leaders captured, they soon surrendered.

 Fate of the rebels

 After their failture, Portuguese authorities arrested many of the rebels, holding them in the Fortress of Barra in Belém.
 Others, particularly civilian supporters, were confined in the public jail.
 While a few managed to escape, the majority faced imprisonment and, later, deportation.

-Under pressure from the president of the provincial governing council, Romualdo Antonio de Seixas, authorities ultimately decided against capital punishment for the rebels, fearing that severe reprisals might provoke other unrest.
+Under pressure from the president of the provincial governing council, Romualdo Antônio de Seixas, authorities ultimately decided against capital punishment for the rebels, fearing that severe reprisals might provoke other unrest.
 Instead, 271 of the rebels were deported to Lisbon, where many suffered from disease and poor conditions in the São Julião prison.
 Of those deported, only 171 survived the ordeal and eventually returned to Brazil.

 Some, including both military and civilian personnel, managed to escape, hiding in the town of Muaná, in the island of Marajó.